What Food is Nebraska Best Known For? Runza!

 How are Runzas Made

-A Runza is a yeat-dough pocket that is filled with a combination of ground beef, cabbage, spices, and onions.
-Many persons have altered to the sandwich to add a touch of flair by using shredded cheese as a tasty side.
-Sure enough, when you consume a Runza, have it in mind that you just add a full meal as it gives a touch of every nutrient the body needs.
+A Runza is a yeasted dough pocket that is filled with a combination of ground beef, cabbage, spices, and onions.
+Many people have altered the sandwich to add a touch of flair by using shredded cheese as a tasty side.
+Sure enough, when you consume a Runza, have it in mind that you just add a full meal, as it gives a touch of every nutrient the body needs.
 It is perfect for a grab-and-go snack or even one to sit at the table and have with friends.

 How to Make a Runza